-Working at your organic garden or field provides you a means of relaxing and contemplation, gives you high quality time to be with yourself and your family, and lets you forget about your daily worries of day-to-day routines, which has beneficial effects upon your general physical and mental health and stability.
+Working at your agroecological or organic garden or field provides you a means of relaxing and contemplation, gives you high quality time to be with yourself and your family, and lets you forget about your daily worries of day-to-day routines, which has beneficial effects upon your general physical and mental health and stability.

 Health benefits for growers and consumers

 Organically grown produce benefits the health of growers by not being exposed to the use of harmful commodities and supplies.
-Additionally, consumers are also benefited because the organic produce they consume doesn’t have any potentially dangerous traces of chemical synthesis products.
+Additionally, consumers are also benefited because the naturally grown, organic produce they consume doesn’t have any potentially dangerous traces of chemical synthesis products.

 Learning from nature

-When you begin working on organic agriculture, or if you are shifting from commercial conventional agriculture to organic agriculture, there is a learning period, where mistakes may be present for lack of practice and/or knowledge.
-Don’t worry or be discouraged, this is just something that usually happens in any new venture, not only in organic agriculture, just keep on learning by closely observing the results of your work and by trying to find out what the cause of the wrongdoing was, and correct it.
+When you begin working on agroecology or organic agriculture, or if you are shifting from commercial conventional agriculture to agroecology or organic agriculture, there is a learning period, where mistakes may be present for lack of practice and/or knowledge.
+Don’t worry or be discouraged, this is just something that usually happens in any new venture, not only in agriculture, just keep on learning by closely observing the results of your work and by trying to find out what the cause of the wrongdoing was, and correct it.
 If you keep a positive attitude and an interest on learning, it will be highly beneficial, rewarding and fun (later on you’ll laugh about it).
 And remember, no matter what the mistake or wrongdoing was, it will most certainly not be a dangerous situation, even if you accidentally drink hot pepper, onion or garlic tea (used as insecticides and fungicides).

 Usually when you begin organically growing your produce, productivity will not match that of conventional agriculture.
-This is mainly a result of the soil unbalance resulting from having been exposed to chemical synthesis based agriculture, which negatively affects natural fertility, organic matter content, macro and microorganisms populations, among several other different circumstances and soil conditions.
+This is mainly the outcome of the soil unbalance resulting from having been exposed to chemical synthesis based agriculture, which negatively affects natural fertility, organic matter content, macro and microorganisms populations, salinity, among several other different circumstances and soil conditions.
 After three or four years of doing organic agriculture, you will develop enough expertise, the soil will recover its natural balance of organic matter, fertility and productivity and yields will be similar or even higher than those of conventional agriculture… and a great plus: you’ll get top quality produce that will be unmatched by conventional agriculture, an incredible satisfaction and a feeling of food self-sufficiency.

-By eliminating the need to buy expensive GMO or hybrid seeds, and chemical synthesis fertilizers and pesticides, the production cost of organic agriculture is significantly lower than conventional agriculture, even if you decide to buy organic seeds for the first season, and every year buy compost or natural pesticides instead of doing them yourself.
+By eliminating the need to buy expensive GMO or hybrid seeds, and chemical synthesis fertilizers and pesticides, the production cost of organic agriculture is significantly lower than conventional agriculture, even if you decide to buy organic seeds for the first season, and every year buy compost or natural pesticides instead of making them yourself.

 Last, but not least, safety measures are a must.
-Whenever working on your organic garden or farm, you and everyone else working there must observe safety measures to prevent potentially harmful or dangerous situations.
+Whenever working on your agroecology or organic garden or farm, you and everyone else working there must observe safety measures to prevent potentially harmful or dangerous situations.
 The main and most common safety measures are: